-This time of year, what fun it is to peruse seed catalogues.
+This time of year, what fun it is to peruse seed catalogs.
 Green beans aren’t only green anymore.
 And tomatoes come in all sorts of shades and mottled blends of colors.
-There’s even tomatoes that stay green when they’re ripe.
-Charlotte of Stone Church PA asked if the funky vegetables are genetically modified.
+There are even tomatoes that stay green when they’re ripe.
+Charlotte of Stone Church, PA, asked if the funky vegetables are genetically modified.
 Indeed, there’s much confusion over genetically modified versus heirloom versus hybrids.
-Then there’s organic seeds to consider.
+Then there are organic seeds to consider.

 There’s a growing concern over genetically modified foods.
 In 1999 the Safe Seed Pledge, sponsored by The Council for Responsible Genetics (a non-government non-profit), began with nine seed companies.
 Now a hundred seed companies pledge that they “do not knowingly buy, sell, or trade genetically-engineered seeds or plants.”

-Genetically modified (GMO) means organisms with cells that are genetically changed (the DNA) including crossing species.
-The goal is to improve resistance to pests and diseases, increased nutrients, and reduced spoilage which all sounds positive.
+Genetically modified (GMO) means organisms with genetically changed cells (the DNA), including crossing species.
+The goal is to improve resistance to pests and diseases, increased nutrients, and reduced spoilage, which all sounds positive.
 But the elephant in the room is the initiative to change the genetic makeup of crops to be resistant to herbicides.
-You may know that Monsanto invented genetically modified crops resistant to their own popular glyphosate herbicide Roundup.
-In other words, your corn, soybeans, wheat and other edibles may include a hefty dose of synthetic herbicide.
-No thank you.
+You may know that Monsanto invented genetically modified crops resistant to their popular glyphosate herbicide Roundup.
+In other words, your corn, soybeans, wheat, and other edibles may include a hefty dose of synthetic herbicide.
+No, thank you.

-Hybrids on the other hand are two different varieties of plants from the same species that are cross-pollinated.
-It’s a process that happens in nature; though plant breeders intentionally cross-pollinate plants to improve characteristics such as disease resistance, color, fruit sizes or improved taste and yields.
-And, hybrids accomplish all of these good things without being genetically modified.
+Hybrids, conversely, are a cross-pollination of two different varieties of plants from the same species.
+It’s a process that happens in nature, though plant breeders intentionally cross-pollinate plants to improve characteristics such as disease resistance, color, fruit sizes, or improved taste and yields.
+And hybrids accomplish all of these good things without being genetically modified.

-Organic seeds are grown in accordance with the USDA’s National Organic Program (NOP) which doesn’t allow synthetic pesticides and fertilizers, sewage sludge (biosolids) or fresh manure.
+Organic seeds are grown following the USDA’s National Organic Program (NOP), which doesn’t allow synthetic pesticides and fertilizers, sewage sludge (biosolids), or fresh manure.
 They must be non-GMO.
-Turns out many heirlooms can be organic as they were introduced prior to when synthetic fertilizers and pesticides were developed.
+Many heirlooms can be organic, as they came before synthetic fertilizers and pesticides.

 It’s a long answer to Charlotte’s question.
-In a nutshell, funky veggies can be organic and even heirloom.
-And while genetically modified seeds and food don’t have to be labeled as such, you can seek out those labeled “non-GMO”.
+In a nutshell, funky veggies can be organic and even heirlooms.
+And while genetically modified seeds and food don’t have to labels saying they are, you can seek out those labeled “non-GMO.”
 I’ve always been a fan of combining veggies in flower beds.
-Now with all the fun colors to be had veggies surely can add to the display and be wholesome to eat.
+Now with all the fun colors to be had, vegetables surely can add to the display and be wholesome to eat.

 Garden Dilemmas?
 Askmarystone@gmail.com